 The realist narrative mode that experimental science bequeaths to literary history, Fictional Matter argues, does not transparently mirror perceptible objects.
 Instead, novels represent the forms and relations through which imperceptible particles stimulate sensory experience.
 In this lucid, revisionary analysis of corpuscular chemistry, Thompson advances a new account of the influence of experimental science and empirical knowledge on the emergent realist novel.

-Helen Thompson is Associate Professor of English at Northwestern University.
+Helen Thompson is Professor of English at Northwestern University.
 She is author of Ingenuous Subjection: Compliance and Power in the Eighteenth-Century Domestic Novel, also available from the University of Pennsylvania Press.